vnwal001/MyTestFolder/HW5-report.md

 ## INTRIGUING OBSERVATION
 ### This observation was just something I found that awakened my curiosity about these charts, and I tried to find out why.
 ### I found that the shape of the of the eCDF and Horizontal Bar Chart (sorted in descending order) looked the same.
 I observed this for 2009.
 I could assumed it could be applied to other years
-### This phenomena and knowing the number of outliers from the 2009 boxplot, visually helped me to locate the outlier points in both graph.
+### With this mystery and knowing the number of outliers from the 2009 boxplot, visually helped me to locate the outlier points in both graph.
 This was purely out of curiosity.

  | <img src="https://github.com/vnwal001/MyTestFolder/blob/main/h7.png" alt="2009 Population Histogram" width="500"/> | <img src="https://github.com/vnwal001/MyTestFolder/blob/main/h8.png" alt="2009 Population eCDF" width="500"/> |
 |------------------------------------------------------|------------------------------------------------------|